 Now what am I to do?
 Your time is gone, and I am only half through the subject.
 Yet I must just give you a hint of what I was going to say.
-I notice, then, the propriety of using this prayer, "Your kingdom come."
+I notice, then, the propriety of using this prayer, "Thy kingdom come."
 What does it mean?
 The apostle shall explain it; he, the apostle Paul, shall give us four words; we may add to those a great many.
 "The kingdom of God is righteousness."
-Well, then, Lord, your righteousness come.
-When I am in trouble, Lord, bring in your righteousness to bring me out of that trouble.
-"Deliver me in your righteousness."
-When I am afar off, oh, bring me near by your righteousness.
-When I am cast down, raise me up by your righteousness; when I am guilty, pardon me by your righteousness; when I am weak, strengthen me by your righteousness.
-"I will go in the strength of the Lord; I will make mention of your righteousness, even of your only."
-Your righteousness come.
+Well, then, Lord, thy righteousness come.
+When I am in trouble, Lord, bring in thy righteousness to bring me out of that trouble.
+"Deliver me in thy righteousness."
+When I am afar off, oh, bring me nigh by thy righteousness.
+When I am cast down, raise me up by thy righteousness; when I am guilty, pardon me by thy righteousness; when I am weak, strengthen me by thy righteousness.
+"I will go in the strength of the Lord; I will make mention of thy righteousness, even of thine only."
+Thy righteousness come.
 "The kingdom of God is righteousness."
 This substitutional righteousness, I do pray that may come more and more into my soul, and more and more into your souls, and more and more into the souls of the people.
-And says the apostle, "For therein" namely, in that gospel of which he was not ashamed, "therein is revealed the righteousness of God from faith to faith."
-So, then, your righteousness comes to me from time to time.
+And saith the apostle, "For therein"-namely, in that gospel of which he was not ashamed-"therein is revealed the righteousness of God from faith to faith."
+So, then, thy righteousness come to me from time to time.
 And what is this but asking the Lord himself to come? for he comes by Christ's righteousness; Christ comes by his own righteousness; the Holy Spirit comes by the righteousness of Jesus Christ.
-And so, we said before the kingdom is come, and yet we now pray that it may still come.
-"Your kingdom come."
-Your righteousness come.
-Lord, exalt me from day to day in your righteousness.
-While sin, and Satan, and tribulation bring me down, and cast me down, and make me miserable, and make me almost curse my very existence; if you are pleased to step in with the blood of the everlasting covenant, burst my bonds in sunder, and bring me up into fellowship with yourself, then I can,
+And so we said before the kingdom is come, and yet we now pray that it may still come.
+"Thy kingdom come."
+Thy righteousness come.
+Lord, exalt me from day to day in thy righteousness.
+While sin, and Satan, and tribulation bring me down, and cast me down, and make me miserable, and make me almost curse my very existence; if thou art pleased to step in with the blood of the everlasting covenant, burst my bonds in sunder, and bring me up into fellowship with thyself, then I can-

-"Tread the world beneath my feet, And all that earth calls good or great,"
+"-Tread the world beneath my feet, And all that earth calls good or great."